 Adobe Character Animator allows you to create automatic lipsync for your characters.
-There are different approaches to lipsync and to which mouth shapes are required to make an expressive conversation.
-Adobe Character Animator Lets us define a set of 14 mouth shapes that it will automatically recognize and activate based on the camera input, audio signal, and possibly a transcript we provide.
+There are different approaches to lipsync and which mouth shapes are required to make an expressive conversation.
+Adobe Character Animator lets us define a set of 14 mouth shapes that it will automatically recognize and activate based on the camera input, audio signal, and possibly a transcript we provide.

 The Main Idea

 In this post, I will describe my process of creating a mouth rig.
 Which is all about creating all the art for the different mouth elements right at the beginning and then just adjusting those to fit different mouth expressions.

 The first step would be creating the artwork for the lower and the upper lips.
 Draw the lips to form a closed mouth shape.

 The lips you draw can be in any art style you want.
 Those can be just 2 straight lines to match a simplistic flat vector character or a more detailed and realistic human-like lips.

 Do it for each head view your puppet will have.
 So assuming you will be using front, 3/4 quarter, profile views.
 You will need to create the lips for each of those views.